henkexbg/gallery-api/README.md

 ## gallery-users.properties
 Contains the credentials of the users.
 The format within this property file should be standard Spring Security format.
+Any role can be used, the only one that is special is `ROLE_ADMIN`.
+This role allows the user to perform restricted actions.

 Template configuration: https://github.com/henkexbg/gallery-api/blob/master/src/main/resources/sample_config/gallery-users.properties.template